jrdnbwmn/pear/README.md

 Pear also has a pattern for including skins:

 **Skins:** In OOCSS, "skins" are defined as repeating visual features (like borders, backgrounds, margins, paddings, and so forth) or any extension to an object that you can define separately and then mix-and-match with your various objects to achieve visual variety, while remaining visually consistent and writing much less code.

+There's a folder called "utilities" in the SCSS directory.

+**Utilities:** For Pear, I define utilities as tools we use to improve coding or add functionality, such as normalization and mixin tools.
+Utilities don't necessarily have anything to do with the design system or OOCSS, so they are kept separate.

 ## Thanks
 We drew inspiration and code from some excellent sources, including: